kenbuii/cs152bots/README.md

 Try following its instructions from there by reporting a message from one of the channels to get a sense for the reporting flow that’s already built out for you.
 (Make sure to only report messages from channels that the bot is also in.)

-If you look through the starter code, you’ll see the beginnings of the reporting flow that are already there.
-It will be up to you to build that out in whatever way your group decides is best.
-You’re welcome to edit any part of the starter code you’d like if you want to change what’s already there - we encourage it!
-This is just meant to be a starting point that you can pattern match off of.

-If you’re not familiar with Python and asynchronous programming, please come to a section for an introduction.
-The TAs are happy to walk you through the starter code and explain anything that’s unclear.

 ## Troubleshooting